 As General Counsel of the NSA, Raj served as the agency’s chief legal officer and senior advisor to the NSA Director.
-He supervised an office of approximately 100 lawyers and staff that handled litigation and provided legal advice across a range of issue areas, including foreign intelligence, cybersecurity, government contracts, intellectual property, research and technology, administrative law, government ethics and pending legislation.
-As a member of the NSA’s senior leadership team, Raj represented the agency regularly with senior officials across the executive branch, as well as before the United States Congress, the Foreign Intelligence Surveillance Court and European and other foreign governments.
+He supervised an office of approximately one hundred lawyers and staff that provides legal advice across a range of issue areas, including foreign intelligence, cybersecurity, government contracts, intellectual property, research and technology, administrative law, government ethics and pending legislation.
+Raj represented the agency regularly with senior officials across the executive branch, as well as before the United States Congress, the Foreign Intelligence Surveillance Court, and foreign governments.

 Today, Raj serves in various roles that build upon his Washington legal and policy experience, including the following:

 - Board of Directors, Southern Center for Human Rights

 - Central Intelligence Agency, General Counsel’s External Advisory Board

 - Senior Advisor, Homeland Security & Defense Business Council